runwhen-contrib/rw-cli-codecollection/codebundles/k8s-app-troubleshoot/README.md

 - A kubeconfig with appropriate RBAC permissions to perform the desired command, particularly exec
 - A oauth token for github authentication, with read permissions on repositories(s) and write permissions on issues.

+## Automated Building
+Additionally you must have the following manifest changes in order for workspace builder to automatically setup this codebundle for you:

+- A deployment with the follow annotations and labels:
+    -   annotations.gitApplication: YOUR_GIT_URL
+    -   annotations.gitTokenName: THE_WORKSPACE_TOKEN_NAME
+    -   labels.app: app name that matches the container name in the pod to pull logs from

 ## TODO
 - [ ] New keywords for code inspection
 - [ ] SPIKE for potential genAI integration